Sarmad426/technical-skills/0-DSA/2-Algo/4-Greedy-algo/Readme.md

-Perfect — we’re continuing your DSA learning streak nicely.
-Let’s build up from intuition again, the way we did for trees and graphs.

----

 ### 🧠 Step 1: Intuition Behind Greedy Algorithms

 Imagine you’re traveling and need to **collect as many coins as possible** while moving from town to town.